core-wg/corrclar/draft-ietf-core-corr-clar.md

 Implementers of OSCORE should be aware that answering potential replays is only safe from the CoAP application's point of view.
-As always, unless the sender sequence number of the request has just been removed from a correctly initialized replay window, the response can not reuse the request's nonce, but needs to take an own sequence number from the server's space.
+As always, unless the sender sequence number of the request has just been removed from a correctly initialized replay window, the response can not reuse the request's nonce, but needs to take a separate sequence number from the server's space.

 ## RFC 7252-12.3: Content-Format Registry {#ct}